Shopify/remote-dom/packages/core/README.md

 ##### `RemoteText#text`

 The current text content of the element.
-This representation is not mutable, so changing any value on this object will have no effect (use `updateText` instead)
+This representation is not mutable, so changing any value on this object will have no effect (use `update` instead)

 ##### `RemoteText#root`